Karl Giering: Paris

-Both Trepper and Gurevich, who had been arrested on 9 November 1942, in Marseilles and brought to Paris, were treated well by Giering.
+Both Trepper and Gurevich, who had been arrested on 9 November 1942, in Marseille and brought to Paris, were treated well by Giering.
 Trepper informed Giering that his family and relatives in the USSR would be killed if it became known to Soviet intelligence that he had been captured.
 Giering agreed that should Trepper collaborate, his arrest would remain a secret.
-Over the next few weeks, Trepper betrayed the names of agents to Giering including Léon Grossvogel, Hillel Katz and several other Soviet agents.
+Over the next few weeks, Trepper betrayed the names of agents to Giering including Léon Grossvogel, Hillel Katz and many other Soviet agents as well as members of the French Communist Party.
 According to Piepe, when Trepper talked, it was not out of fear of torture or defeat, but out of duty.
 While he gave up the names and addresses of most of the members of his own network, he was sacrificing his associates to protect the various members of the French Communist Party, whom he had an absolute belief in.
 Unlike Trepper, Gurevich refused to name any agents he had recruited.

 Under instruction from Heinrich Himmler, Giering established a Funkspiel operation for Trepper and Gurevich in Paris which started in late December and continued until the end of the war.

 Over the next eight months, Giering commanded the Sonderkommando Rote Kapelle in Paris, where the practical work of running the Funkspiel was managed by Gurevich.
 As the months past, Giering became ill with throat cancer and Giering's deputy, Gestapo officer Kriminalkommissar Heinrich Reiser, took over command of Sonderkommando in Paris but still under the control of Giering.
 Reiser formerly took over command of the unit in June 1943, when Giering's cancer reached an advanced stage.
 Reiser was an ineffective officer, in the process allowing the escape of Leopold Trepper on 13 September 1943.
 In August 1943, Heinz Pannwitz took over direction of the Sonderkommando Rote Kapelle operation in Paris and France.